-Dystopian visions of our ecological future permeate our society.
-These often foster fear, despondency and hopelessness about the fate of our planet.
-Apocalyptic environmental scenarios often encourage “survival” modes, promoting violence and laissez-faire individualism along the way.
+Dystopian visions of our ecological future have become extremely popular—and profitable.
+These foster fear, despondency and hopelessness about the fate of our planet.
+Apocalyptic environmental scenarios often encourage survival modes, promoting violence and laissez-faire individualism along the way.
 I think this makes us very susceptible to manipulation, especially by corporate interests and their right-wing, ultra-conservative counterparts.
-Despairing and depressed about what’s in store for us—or focused on how to be “tough guys” in a cataclysmic future—how can we reasonably take on the climate politics of the present?
+Despairing and depressed about what’s in store for us—or focused on how to be “tough guys” in a bleak future—how can we reasonably take on the climate politics of the present?

-Climate change involves facing the ‘facts’ and taking responsibility where we can.
+Climate change involves facing the “facts” and taking responsibility where we can.
 But I think it also entails imagining a thriving future and taking steps toward it.
-What kinds of narratives, then, might feed this kind of imagining?
+What kinds of narratives, then, might feed “thriving imagining”?
 What kinds of music?
 Art?
 Poetry?
 Films?
 Stories?
 As one reviewer of my work put it: how do we think through what it might look like to translate our eco-activism into imaginative art forms?

 My current work weaves together historical fiction and a new literary genre called the “ecogothic.”
 Given that our conceptions of the past profoundly shape how we envision what lies ahead, I feel historical fiction has a unique and important role to play in imagining a flourishing future.

-Hilary Scharper is a Canadian novelist and a professor of at the University of Toronto where she teaches courses on animals, culture and nature.
+Hilary Scharper is a Canadian novelist and a professor at the University of Toronto where she teaches courses on animals, culture and nature.